rpm-software-management/dnf/doc/command_ref.rst

 ``dnf [options] makecache --timer``
-    Like plain ``makecache``, but instructs DNF to be more resource-aware, meaning it will not do anything if running on battery power and will terminate immediately if it's too soon after the last successful ``makecache`` run (see :manpage:`dnf.conf(5)`, :ref:`metadata_timer_sync
+    Like plain ``makecache``, but instructs DNF to be more resource-aware, meaning it will not do anything if running on battery power, it will terminate immediately if it's too soon after the last successful ``makecache`` run (see :manpage:`dnf.conf(5)`, :ref:`metadata_timer_sync
-    <metadata_timer_sync-label>`).
+    <metadata_timer_sync-label>`), and if the first mirror in a repository mirrorlist fails,
+    it will not try to synchronize the metadata from more mirrors for that repository.

 .. _mark_command-label: